mpenning/ssh_logger/README.md

 [`ssh_logger`][1] helps provide proactive evidence for the problem:

+- It avoids the need to install Don Libes' [Expect][13] on the client PC
 - It's easy to script common use-cases
 - It builds timestampped command logs, in UTC and your local timezone
 - It keeps ping logs from the SSH client